Choose from 8 languages

 Option 1: Beginner route without credits

-If you are a complete beginner in a language, you can apply for free beginner language classes outside of your course.
-This is for students who have limited or no previous formal learning or qualifications in your chosen language.
+These classes are for students who have limited or no previous formal learning or qualifications in their chosen language.
 Most students join this beginner route.
+The beginner modules are divided into Stage 1, Stage 2 and Stage 3.

 Your classes will be added to your timetable.
 First year undergraduate students can apply from Teaching Block 2 of their first year.